JanHerca/urantiapedia/output/wikijs/article/Steve_McIntosh/Putting_the_Teachings_into_Action.md

 ## Integral Politics

 Integral philosophy transcends and includes the politics of both left and right by recognizing how the values of the previous stages of awareness each have appropriate appli¬cations to different sets of life conditions.
 Sometimes the solutions of traditionalists apply, sometimes a modernist's approach is best, and sometimes the sensibilities of the postmodern worldview should prevail.
 It is not that integral consciousness values these approaches equally—it can see that postmodernism is more evolved than the others—but integral consciousness can also see where postmodernism is not evolved enough to always work for the benefit of the spiral as a whole.
-Thus by including the best while rejecting the worst of all worldviews in "life condition-appropriate proportion," the integral worldview is able to transcend all previous worldviews in its power to produce cultural evolu¬tion.
+Thus by including the best while rejecting the worst of all worldviews in "life condition-appropriate proportion," the integral worldview is able to transcend all previous worldviews in its power to produce cultural evolution.

 The whole point of integralism is to move beyond the idea of "old paradigm bad, new paradigm good."
 When postmodernism held the position at the cutting edge of evo¬lution, harsh criticisms of the old paradigm served a useful function as a power-generating stance of antithesis.
 How¬ever, now that postmodernism is maturing, as we are called to participate in the next great phase of human history, we can move beyond focusing primarily on the deconstruction of modernism.